KxSystems/docs/docs/basics/control.md

 ### Maps

-The [maps](../ref/maps.md) Each, Each Left, Each Right, Each Parallel, and Each Prior are [iterators](../ref/iterators.md) that apply [iterables](glossary.md#iterable) across the items of lists and dictionaries.
+The [maps](../ref/maps.md) Each, Each Left, Each Right, Each Parallel, and Each Prior are [iterators](../ref/iterators.md) that apply [values](glossary.md#value) across the items of lists and dictionaries.

 ### Accumulators

-The [accumulators](../ref/accumulators.md) Scan and Over are iterators that apply iterables _progressively_: that is, first to argument/s, then progressively to the result of each evaluation.
+The [accumulators](../ref/accumulators.md) Scan and Over are iterators that apply values _progressively_: that is, first to argument/s, then progressively to the result of each evaluation.

-For unary iterables, they have three forms, known as Converge, Do, and While.
+For unary values, they have three forms, known as Converge, Do, and While.

 ### Case